BillaBear/website/content/posts/a-complete-review-recurly-vs-stripe-billing.md

 ### Analytics and Reporting

 Data-driven decisions are the key to a successful business.
 We'll evaluate the analytics and reporting features of each system.
-Most importantly, we’ll focus our attention on how they can help you understand your revenue streams and customer behavior.
+Most importantly, we'll focus our attention on how they can help you understand your revenue streams and customer behavior.

 ### Flexibility and Scalability

 As your business grows, your billing system should be able to grow with you.
-We'll examine how each platform scales and adapts to changing business needs – ranging from adding new features to handling increased transaction volumes.
+We'll examine how each platform scales and adapts to changing business needs - ranging from adding new features to handling increased transaction volumes.
-Now, let’s go straight into the comparison, starting with an in-depth look at Recurly.
+Now, let's go straight into the comparison, starting with an in-depth look at Recurly.

 ## Recurly

 ### Features

 Recurly offers a robust and flexible subscription billing platform designed to meet the diverse needs of businesses.
 With features like multiple pricing models, add-ons, free trials, and coupons, Recurly provides a comprehensive suite of tools to manage your billing cycle seamlessly.
-The platform also supports automated and manual invoicing – that makes it a lot easier for businesses to adapt to different billing scenarios.
+The platform also supports automated and manual invoicing - that makes it a lot easier for businesses to adapt to different billing scenarios.

 ### Pricing Models

 When it comes to pricing models, Recurly offers a variety of options to suit different business needs.
-Doesn’t matter if you're looking for flat-rate pricing, tiered pricing, or even usage-based pricing, Recurly has you covered.
+Doesn't matter if you're looking for flat-rate pricing, tiered pricing, or even usage-based pricing, Recurly has you covered.
 This flexibility allows businesses to tailor their billing structure to their specific revenue models.

 ### Payment Methods

 Recurly supports a wide range of payment methods.
 These include over 10 different types of payment options and more than 20 payment gateways.
-There’s everything from credit cards to digital wallets.
+There's everything from credit cards to digital wallets.
 The platform really ensures that your customers have multiple ways to complete transactions.
 Why is this important?
 Well, it increases the payment experience and potentially increases conversion rates.

 ### Subscriber Management